ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/defining-a-schema/scalars.md

 # Additional Scalars

-We also offer a separate package with scalars for more specific usecases.
+We also offer a separate package with scalars for more specific use cases.

 To use these scalars we have to add the `HotChocolate.Types.Scalars` package.